Android O feature spotlight: VolumeShaper lets audio apps perform cross fades, fade-outs, and more

-[Update: Notification Channels] Android O feature spotlight: Android tells you if an app is displaying a screen overlay
+[Update: O DP2 broke notification channels] Android O feature spotlight: Android tells you if an app is displaying a screen overlay

 Being able to run apps that draw on top of other apps is a powerful feature of Android.
 Apps like Twilight take advantage of that to add a filter to the display, but other apps just show a floating UI element.
 However, this can also be a security concern.
 Android O offers a handy alert when an app is showing an overlay with a link to turn it off.